livingshade/cilium-test/README.md

 [This blog](https://www.solo.io/blog/cilium-service-mesh-in-action/) implemented a traffic splitting mechanism in Cilium.

-However, I must point out that the configuration is much more complex than that of Istio.

-You can refer to `./k8s/L7` for some yaml config example, and compare the differnce.
+As such, Cilium's configs are almost surely more complex and difficult to write, you can refer to `./k8s/L7` for some examples and compare the differences.

 ### Observability